kevindoubleu/COMPFEST-Hospital/docs/log.md

 - ~~change "patients" table into "users" table with an additional "role" field~~
   - ~~this adds the abilty to manually add more admin role accounts~~
-- ~~change "patient" primary key to "username" instead of unnecessary field "id"~~
+- ~~change "users" primary key to "username" instead of unnecessary field "id"~~
-- more specific text field types in "patients" table
+- more specific text field types in "users" table

 ## timeline